Eribetra/ShopChannel/README.md

 "Open your shop."
 I said.
 "I wanna mod it."

 ## What?
-This is a mod of OSC to make everything dark, as to make a dark mode.
+This is a mod of the Open Shop Channel to make a dark mode.

 ## Why?
 idk honestly